-A good headlamp is an invaluable tool for a beginner backpacker and seasoned expert.
+A good headlamp is an invaluable tool for a beginner backpacker.
 Stash it somewhere that is easily accessible in your pack for low light on the trail, or when you need to go hands-free: setting up camp, cooking, or pee breaks in the middle of the night.
 Go for one with an articulated lamp, adjustable band, and dimmer options.

 What to Wear Backpacking